MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 The following sections show the basic steps to get you started with C++ unit testing.
 The basic configuration is very similar for the Microsoft and Google Test frameworks.
 Boost.Test requires that you manually create a test project.

 ### Create a test project
 You define and run tests inside one or more test projects that are in the same solution as the code you want to test.
 To add a new test project to an existing solution, right-click on the Solution node in **Solution Explorer** and choose **Add | New Project**.
 Then in the left pane choose **Visual C++ Test** and choose one of the project types from the center pane.
-The following illustration shows the test projects that are available when the C++ Desktop Workload is installed:
+The following illustration shows the test projects that are available when the **Desktop Development with C++** workload is installed:

 ![C++ Test Projects](media/cpp-new-test-project.png "C++ new test project templates")